ellenrpark/bgcargo_floatmatchups/README.md

 - updated to include scientific calibration comments for each parameter, data mode, and adjustment errors
 - first line of pickle contains SCIENTIFIC_CALIB_COMMENT
 - second line of pickle contains PARAMETER_DATA_MODE
+- added post processing to allow matchup based on bgc thresholds